Hell Has Harbour Views

 Hell Has Harbour Views is a 2005 Australian television movie starring Matt Day and Lisa McCune.
 It was written and directed by Peter Duncan, based on the 2001 novel of the same name by Richard Beasley.

+Beasley began writing the novel while working at a small law firm and has stated that it is based on several stories and people.
+It was first published in Australia through Pan Macmillan and has been published in print and ebook formats.

-It was nominated for "best miniseries or telemovie" at both the AFI Awards and the Logie Awards, losing to The Incredible Journey of Mary Bryant at both; and for two additional AFI Awards and an additional Logie Award, all of which it lost to Love My Way.
+The film was nominated for "best miniseries or telemovie" at both the AFI Awards and the Logie Awards, losing to The Incredible Journey of Mary Bryant at both; and for two additional AFI Awards and an additional Logie Award, all of which it lost to Love My Way.

 Synopsis

 While successful and primed to continue ascending the company ladder, attorney Hugh Walker is guilt stricken by the people he and his company have hurt along the way.
 During a large case he meets the journalist Caroline and the two begin seeing each other, despite the fact that Hugh already has a girlfriend, Helen.
 Things grow more tense after he witnesses a sexual encounter in the office, placing him in the middle of office strife.